 Kate Sekules and Vintage

-Proof I was really early to this old clothes party!
-Redistribution too: I always hosted swaps, & would collect up bags of swag for different friends.
+I have always loved old clothes.
+Redistribution too: I hosted swaps, & would collect up bags of swag for different friends.
 In fact getting into things early is my main talent.
 It has not made me rich.

 Some things at which I was too early and very unpaid...